What does the Pigeonhole duration mean?

 Note that this duration is regarded as a single continuous block of time; for instance, you will not be able to pause a Pigeonhole after three days and continue the next four days after a week's break.

 I just purchased my Pigeonhole.
-Does that means that my Pigeonhole duration starts today?
+Does that mean that my Pigeonhole duration starts today?

 Your Pigeonhole duration need not start on the day of purchase.
 Your Pigeonhole will only start at the designated Start Date and end on the designated End Date, which you will set when you create your Pigeonhole in your Workspace.